zship/joss/doc/mixin/joss/geometry/Rect.md

 Return the intersection of this rectangle and the given rectangle.
-Whether or not this rectangle intersects the given rectangle can be determined using the {joss.geometry.Rect#intersects} function.
+Whether or not this rectangle intersects the given rectangle can be determined using the {joss/geometry/Rect#intersects} function.

 %intersects

 Returns true if this rectangle intersects with the given rectangle (i.e. there is a non-empty area of overlap between them), otherwise returns false.
-The intersection rectangle can be retrieved using the {joss.geometry.Rect#intersected} function.
+The intersection rectangle can be retrieved using the {joss/geometry/Rect#intersected} function.

 %normalized